floweredscarf/su25/policies/index.md

 - via the department's [Student Climate and Incident Reporting Form.](https://docs.google.com/forms/d/e/1FAIpQLSc4NYHdUJ8IzYA1SoiTinWBybGWkj0mfmdnHAeygAxkZajelQ/viewform)

 ### Remote Policy

-This is, per university policy, an in-person course. <strong> However, we will make at least one lab section online. </strong>
+This is, per university policy, an in-person course. **However, we will make at least one lab section online, though we have no guarantees about meeting online demand.**
 Please note, however, that our ability to support those in other timezones will be limited by our need to sleep at night.
 That means that, if you are on the other side of the world, you may have to be up at night to attend our offerings.
-We thus do not recommend that you take the course if you will not be physically located in an amenable timezone, although we will not prevent you.
-You must take the exams in person.
-Everything other than exams can be done remotely.
-If you can't attend the midterm in-person, but can attend the final in-person, please email us at cs.
+We thus do not recommend that you take the course if you will not be physically located in an amenable timezone, although we will not prevent you. **You must take the exams in person.** Everything other than exams can be done remotely.

 ### Mental Health & Wellness